A concise history of bridging loans

 Red line graph denoting ups and downs of market activity, with magnifying glass over the line showing red arrow on background of house shapes

-In this article we take a look at is origins of lending right through to how bridging finance is used today and how it might evolve in 2023.
+In this article, we examine the origins of lending, how bridging finance is used today, and how it might evolve in 2024.

 A brief history of money lending